gasolin/gaia/apps/settings/README.md

 We are using [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) modules, loaded using 'Alemeda' (a lighter version of [RequireJS](http://requirejs.org)) and building/optimizing using ['r.js'](http://requirejs.org/docs/optimization.html) (the RequireJS optimizer).
 We have dependencies on files (`shared/js`)  which aren't AMD modules.
 For those we use the ['shim'](http://requirejs.org/docs/api.html#config-shim) options in our [`requirejs_config.js`](js/config/require.js)

-## module/SettingsService.js
+## module/settings_service.js
 `SettingsService` provides a navigate function for panel navigation.
-It gets the corresponding panel module from `PanelCache` and call to its show and hide functions when navigating (see the Panel section).
+It gets the corresponding panel module from `PanelCache` and call to its show and hide functions when navigating (see the module/panel.js section).

-## module/PanelCache.js
+## module/panel_cache.js
 `PanelCache` loads panel modules based on panel IDs and caches the loaded modules.
 If there is no corresponding panel module, it returns `SettingsPanel`.

-## module/Panel.js
+## module/panel.js
-`Panel` defines four basic functions: show, hide, init, and uninit for navigation.
-These functions are called by `SettingsService` at the following stats:
+`Panel` defines Six basic functions: show, hide, beforeShow, beforeHide, init, and uninit for navigation.
+These functions are called by `SettingsService` during the navigation.
 - show:       called when the panel is navigated into the viewport
 - hide:       called when the panel is navigated out of the viewport
 - beforeShow: called when the panel is about to be navigated to into the viewport